Real estate site selection: three things effecting your strategy

 If you have ever worked in corporate real estate, you know that tracking and maintaining your real estate pipeline can be challenging.
-Regardless of the number of stores in your network, or the strategy of your company, having a sound real estate plan is critical to future success.
+Regardless of the number of stores in your network, or the strategy of your company, having a sound real estate site selection strategy is critical to future success.

 However, having a plan is only the first step.
 Having the right system in place to manage those goals becomes the factor that separates you from the competition.

 A real estate site selection plan is a collection of events and strategies that will impact your store network.
 These strategies can vary by type and stage across the country or globe: growth in Chicago, consolidation in Phoenix, a new prototype in the U.K., acquisitions in Mexico.

 The key is to understand those objectives to plan for short- and long-term goals.
 But be aware, organizations without proper systems in place constantly run into roadblocks that ultimately lead to failed execution.
 Let’s review some of the most common issues and questions real estate leaders face.